Tonbandgerät

 When encoded, the least significant bit indicates the sign of the value, with

-marking the value as negative.
+a 1 marking the value as negative.
 All other bits (once shifted to the right

 overflow a 63 bit representation.
-It is instead encoded as negative zero (0x01
+It is instead encoded as negative zero (0x01).

 This is done to efficiently encode small negative integers, which would otherwise always require 10 bytes after varlen encoding due to the set MSB in the twos-complement representation of negative values.